serverless/blog/posts/2018-05-17-serverless-platform-updates-framework-components-event-gateway.md

 ## Upcoming releases & contributions

 If there's something you want to change about the Serverless Framework, Event Gateway or Components, open an Issue!
-We even have a [quick & easy guide](https://serverless.com/blog/how-contribute-to-serverless-open-source/) on contributing to Severless open source projects.
+We even have a [quick & easy guide](https://serverless.com/blog/how-contribute-to-serverless-open-source/) on contributing to Serverless open source projects.

 [PR reviews](https://github.com/serverless/serverless/pulls) are also highly welcomed, as they greatly speed up the time-to-merge.